Jaishankar meets UN chief Guterres, discusses key issues including Ukraine situation | Politics

 Jaishankar meets UN chief Guterres, discusses key issues including Ukraine situation

-External Affairs Minister S Jaishankar on Thursday held a “wide ranging discussion” with UN Secretary-General Antonio Guterres and exchanged views on the global impact of the Ukraine conflict as well as the situation in Afghanistan and Myanmar.
+External Affairs Minister S Jaishankar has held a “wide ranging discussion” with UN Secretary-General Antonio Guterres and exchanged views on the global impact of the Ukraine conflict as well as the situation in Afghanistan and Myanmar.

 Jaishankar arrived here on Wednesday evening following his visit to Washington.

 “A wide ranging discussion with UNSG @antonioguterres.
 Exchanged views on the global impact of the Ukraine conflict, especially on food and energy security.
-Implications for developing countries are serious,” Jaishankar said on Twitter.
+Implications for developing countries are serious,” Jaishankar tweeted on Thursday.

 “Spoke about latest developments in respect of Afghanistan and Myanmar.
 Appreciate his interest in working with India to effectively address important contemporary challenges,” he said.